ConvincibleMedia/jekyll-relationships/readme.md

   * `bidirectional`: like `link`, but whenever a link is added, it is also added to the target in the reverse direction automatically.

 Duplicate or clashing relationship definitions will throw an error.
 A bidirectional relationship "uses up" the reverse definition, so "from A to B, bidirectional" followed by a "from B to A, link/bidirectional" definition is a duplicate and throws an error.

+The defined relationships will be processed and resolved.
+This will:

+* Ensure arrays of references are complete
+* Upgrade the references between documents to richer objects
+* Protect against invalid or duplicate references (A can't link to B twice in the same array)

 ## Frontmatter